MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 You will get the weather data from openweathermap.org.
 Go there now and make a user account.

-Go to your profile and get your developer apikey.
+Go to your profile and get your developer API key.

 Add a new method to the App Class.